 Cuba’s biggest resort has the largest stash of specifically tailored kids’ activities, including night time shows, organized sports, beach games and boat trips.

 The south coast’s southern gem is awash with economic Casas Particulares, an ideal opportunity for your kids to mix and mingle with Cuban families.
-Throw in an excellent beach (Playa Anc?n), easily accessible snorkelling waters and a profusion of pleasant pastoral activities (horseback riding is popular) and you’ve got the perfect non-resort family option.
+Throw in an excellent beach (Playa Ancn), easily accessible snorkeling waters, and a profusion of pleasant pastoral activities (horseback riding is popular) and you’ve got the perfect non-resort family option.

 >>> Related Post – 7 of the Best Beach Toys